Erida (film)

 Erida is a 2021 Indian crime drama film directed by V. K. Prakash.
-Simultaneously shot in Malayalam and Tamil, the film stars Samyuktha Menon in the titular role with Nassar, Kishore, Hareesh Peradi and Dharmajan Bolgatty in pivotal roles.
+Simultaneously shot in Malayalam and Tamil, the film stars Samyuktha in the titular role with Nassar, Kishore, Hareesh Peradi and Dharmajan Bolgatty in pivotal roles.
 The film was produced by Aji Medayil and Aroma Babu under the banner of Aroma Cinemas and Good Company in association with Prakash's Trends Ad Film Makers Pvt Ltd.

-Erida is a reference to the Eris (mythology) the Greek goddess of conflict and discord.
+Erida is a reference to Eris, the Greek goddess of conflict and discord.

 Erida released through the OTT service Amazon Prime Video on 28 October 2021.

 Plot

 In a high-stakes poker game, a wealthy married man offers his attractive wife as a bet.
 Little does he know that his actions call for a menacing game of deception, hate, and murder.

 Production

 The film took 55 days to shoot in Bangalore in 2020 while adhering to COVID-19 safety guidelines.
 The first-look poster of the film was released on October 1, 2020.
 The cinematography of the film was by Loganathan Srinivasan, and the editing was handled by Suresh Urs.